JamesHagerman/Sensatron/2018/Raspberry-Pi-Directions.md

 Between Java being huge and needing to have a third partition for software updates, it's a good idea to have better control over the size of our images.

+### Correct way of cloing JUST enough of an SD card

+We don't really want a bunch of fluff.
+So we should just clone what we need: The partitions themselves.
+Luckily, `fdisk` and `dd` work great for this:

 This is what `fdisk -l` spit out for the img file itself:

 ```